My mission is to join with others in pursuit of healing, empowerment, and liberation. Book a session today.

-I have extensive experience working with LGBTQIA2S+ folx; trauma survivors; White folx exploring their own racial identity; BIPOC folx; folx born outside the US; children of immigrants; undergraduate students; and graduate students.
+I have extensive experience working with LGBTQIA2S+ folx; other therapists, trauma survivors; White folx exploring their own racial identity; BIPOC folx; folx born outside the US; children of immigrants; undergraduate students; and graduate students.

 I have experience integrating tarot, ritual, dreamwork, and trance work as psychotherapeutic tools.
 I am happy to incorporate my clients’ traditional, generational, cultural, or chosen healing practices into our work together.

 Experience & Education

 I have been working as a therapist, supervisor, and community educator in the Rust Belt for the past 9 years.
 I have worked with individuals across the life span in a variety of treatment settings, but have spent the majority of my career working in university counseling centers with teens, emerging adults, adults around their concerns related to identity, trauma, connection, and culture.
 I currently work at the University of Pittsburgh’s Counseling Center, where I am the Lead Clinician for Multicultural Outreach.

 I have been licensed as a clinical psychologist in the state of Pennsylvania since 2019.
 My license number is PS018942.
 My NPI number is 1417541400.
 I am a board-certified telemental health provider.